SamuelIvan99/lightweight-programming-language/spec/grammar.md

 ```

 -- "ID LSBRACKET arithmetic_layer RSBRACKET" is for indexing an array as in "x[i + 1];"
--- "ID LSBRACKET term RSBRACKET" is for declaring an array "let x[100]:i16;"
+-- "ID LSBRACKET INTEGRAL_VALUE RSBRACKET" is for declaring an array "let x[100]:i16;"